TANofX/model-training/README.md

             3. `uv run verify-rocm.py`
                 * Should output "ROCM is available".
             4. `popd`
+3. Set configuration.
+    1. `cp config.kdl.example config.kdl`
+    2. Edit `config.kdl` and set your configuration.
-3. Download dataset from Roboflow to `./dataset`.
+4. Download dataset from Roboflow to `./dataset`.
     1. `push download-dataset`
-    2. Create a configuration file for the download script:
-        1. `cp config.kdl.example config.kdl`
-        2. Edit `config.kdl` and set your values.
-    3. Install the dependencies for the download script:
+    2. Install the dependencies for the download script:
         1. `uv sync`
-    4. Run the download script:
+    3. Run the download script:
         1. `uv run download-dataset.py`
-    5. `popd`
+    4. `popd`
-4. Train the model
+5. Train the model
     1. `pushd train`
     2. `uv sync`
     3. `uv run ./train.sh`
     4. `cp output/train/weights/best.pt ..`
         * This is the generated model.
     5. `popd`
-5. Run object detection on computer
+6. Run object detection on computer
     1. `pushd run-cpu`
     2. `pipenv sync`
     3. `pipenv run python3 run.py`
         * On Wayland, you may need to run `pipenv run env QT_QPA_PLATFORM=xcb python3 run.py`
         * In `run.py`, `source=0` means use the first camera.
 Change `0` to use a different camera.
-6. export to RKNN without quantization
+7. export to RKNN without quantization
     (This will *not* run in PhotonVision.
 Skip to step 8 if you want to use PhotonVision.)
     1. `pushd export-rknn`
     2. `pipenv sync`